modernlabrat/UMGC/CMIS242/FP/FP/readMe.md

 # Proper Syntax for loading objects via text file
 1. Objects must be enclosed in [ ]: brackets.
 2. Colon represents end of line, note the last field does not include 2 colons, but 1 after the closing "]" bracket.
+3. All IDs must be unique
+4. See test1.txt in /txts folder for load demo with correct syntax
+5. Spaces are allowed between Media declarations (after ']:')

 ## 1. Data Types